microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge02.md

 ## Description

-- Deploy CosmosDB instance supporting SQL interface.
+- Deploy CosmosDB instance supporting SQL interface and create a test database collection.
 - Deploy a serverless function app that reads from FHIR server and writes to the SQL interface of Azure CosmosDB.
     - Look for these files in student resources folder for sample code on how to read from FHIR Server
         - dataread.js